Energy Refunds Explained

 Ofgem, the regulator for gas and electricity markets in the UK, have put in place rules that make it easier than ever to reclaim the money that you are owed.
 They have the power to compel your supplier to pay you back as quickly as possible.

 Am I owed money by my energy supplier?

 It is easy to find out if you are currently in credit to your energy supplier.
-All you need to do is look at your most recent bill from you gas and electricity company.
+All you need to do is look at your most recent bill from your gas and electricity supplier.
 On your bill it will give you details about whether you are owed money and if so, how much.

 If you have an online account then checking is even easier, just log in and check your account balance.

 If you are with a new energy supplier and are still owed money by your previous supplier, you can still claim this money back.